syncfusion-content/wpf-docs/wpf/ButtonAdv/Getting-Started.md

 ## Set size mode

 The size mode of the ButtonAdv control can be easily modified by using the property SizeMode.
-The SizeMode property contains the following values:
+The SizeMode is the enum property which contains the following values:

 * Small
 * Normal